startoy/midgard/README.md

 Pipe ใช้งานผ่าน

     myContract.pipes
+            *      Pipe.addAccount(accountData) Add to the list of available accounts
+            *      Pipe.removeAccount(accountId)
+            *      Pipe.setDefaultAccount(accountId) default from account

-X* Create a new instance, Deploy the contract onto the chain
+* Create a new instance, Deploy the contract onto the chain

           var myContract;
           var myCode = "...";